© 2017 Seven Systems Cross-Platform Media Limited

 Xequence is an advanced, linear MIDI sequencer and controller for iPhone & iPad.
 It can be used to record, edit and arrange notes and controller movements, both using other apps that support Virtual MIDI / CoreMIDI (in effect, all of them), or external MIDI hardware like synthesizers, control surfaces etc.

-It also includes MIDI Sync capabilities and can act as a master, so that other apps or hardware can slave to Xequence, meaning that they run in perfect sync with it (they start when you press play in Xequence, they stop when you press stop, they move their song position if you move it in Xequence, etc.).
-Ableton Link is not yet supported, but planned for one of the next updates.
+It can also sync with other apps and devices using Ableton Link and can act as a MIDI Sync master, so that other apps or hardware can slave to Xequence, meaning that they run in perfect sync with it (they start when you press play in Xequence, they stop when you press stop, they move their song position if you move it in Xequence, etc.).

 This guide only gives you an overview over important concepts and features in the app so that you can use it effectively and to its full potential.
 It does not document all available features.